Lynda Gratton: Biography

-Born in Liverpool, England, the oldest of four children, Gratton took a degree in psychology degree followed by a PhD at Liverpool University.
+Born in Liverpool, England, the oldest of four children, Gratton took a degree in psychology followed by a PhD at Liverpool University.

 After graduation, Gratton started her career at British Airways, where she was Chief Psychologist.
 In 1982 she moved to the management consultancy firm PA Consulting Group, where she became Director.

 In 1989 she started her academic career as assistant professor at London Business School.
 In 2004 she was appointed Senior Fellow of the UK's Advanced Institute of Management Practice.
 In 2006 she became the founding director of the Lehman Centre for Women in Business at the London Business School.

 In 2005 she founded HSM Advisory, a specialist research and consulting team that bridges academia and business.
 In October 2009 HSM Advisory launched the Future of Work Research Consortium, spearheading an experiment in co-creation among management, academics and executives.
 To date, the Future of Work Research Consortium has brought together executives from more than 110 global companies in Europe, South Africa, Japan, and Australia.

 Gratton is a Fellow of the World Economic Forum and has chaired the WEF Council on Leadership.
 She chairs the Drucker prize panel and is on the governing body of London Business School.
 She continues to work with many of the world's biggest companies, including Vodafone, Shell and Unilever.
 She was for many years the judging panel of the Financial Times and Goldman Sachs Business Book of the Year Award.
 Her book The 100-Year Life: Living and Working in an Age of Longevity was shortlisted for the 2016 Financial Times and McKinsey Business Book of the Year Award.